 To file a police complaint in Chicago, a member of the public needs to know as much detailed data about the officer as possible.
 Based on complaints data from the Invisible Institute, from March 2011 - March 2015, 28% of complaints (4,000 total complaints) were immediately dropped because it was impossible to identify the officer.
 Source: Citizen Police Data Project

 All complaints against officers must be supported by a sworn affidavit.
 False complaints can result in perjury charges, a Class 3 felony.
 Source: Chicago Police

 Less than 2% of the 28,567 complaints filed against the Chicago police department from March 2011 to September 2015 resulted in discipline.
 Most officers who do face discipline are suspended for a week or less.
 Source: Citizens Police Data Project

-OpenOversight uses publicly available data from Freedom of Information Act requests, Chicago police department social media accounts and Flickr.
+OpenOversight uses publicly available data from Freedom of Information Act (FOIA) requests, Chicago police department social media accounts, and Flickr.
 Currently, the OpenOversight database has demographic data on every Chicago police officer and photos of about one percent of officers.
-OpenOversight uses data related to Officers’ performances of their duties as public servants employed by the City of Chicago; it does not include private information such as driver’s license records, home addresses, and criminal records.
+OpenOversight uses data related to officers’ performances of their duties as public servants employed by the City of Chicago; it does not include private information such as driver’s license records, home addresses, or criminal records.

 OpenOversight is released as free and open source software so others can launch similar police accountability projects in their own cities.
 The software is available for download on GitHub.